polylang/polylang/readme.txt

 * Fix front page display switched to "Your latest posts" when deleting a static home page translation #1311
 * Fix wrong language assigned to terms #1336
 * Fix error when updating a translated option while the blog is switched on a multisite #1342

-= 3.4.6 (2023-09-13) =

-* Pro: Security: Fix unsafe custom style injection in navigation language switcher block

-= 3.4.5 (2023-08-07) =

-* Requires PHP 7.0 as minimum version
-* Pro: Fix error in site editor with WP 6.3
-* Pro: Remove usage of block_core_navigation_submenu_build_css_colors() deprecated in WP 6.3
-* Pro: Fix categories and tags kept in old language after the language of a post has been changed
-* Add 'pll_admin_ajax_params' filter #1326
-* Fix error when changing the language of a post and the post type doesn't support excerpts #1323

-= 3.4.4 (2023-07-18) =

-* Pro: Register a default (empty) value for the "lang" param when listing posts and terms in REST API
-* Pro: Fix categories list refresh when the language of a post is changed in the block editor
-* Pro: Fix store "pll/metabox" is already registered
-* Add Kirghiz to the predefined list of languages #1308
-* Fix incorrect flag url when WordPress is installed in a subfolder #1296
-* Fix wrong home page url in multisite #1300

-= 3.4.3 (2023-06-13) =

-* Adapt the language filter for `get_pages()` for WP 6.3 #1268
-* Fix static front page displaying latest posts when it is not translated #1295
-* Fix a database error in ANSI mode #1297
-* Fix a database error when accessing posts from another site in multisite #1301

-= 3.4.2 (2023-05-30) =

-* Fix empty languages displayed when Falang data are remaining in the database #1286
-* Fix PHP warning on term_props #1288
-* Fix blog page displayed in the customizer instead of the static front page when changing a setting #1289

-= 3.4.1 (2023-05-25) =

-* Fix incorrect site titles in My Site admin bar menu on multisites #1284
-* Fix incorrect home url when using multiple domains or subdomain and a static front page #1285

-= 3.4 (2023-05-23) =

-* Requires WP 5.8 as minimum version
-* Pro: Language fallbacks are now stored in language description instead of a term meta.
-* Pro: Add more error messages when doing wrong when importing or exporting translations
-* Pro: Avoid to check for translations files existence if no language fallbacks are defined.
-* Pro: Reduce the number of DB queries when exporting posts for translation
-* Pro: Fix incorrect post slug after XLIFF import
-* Pro: Fix a performance issue with the autocomplete field in the block editor languages panel
-* Pro: Fix translations not refreshed when switching the language in the block editor sidebar
-* Pro: Fix a performance issue in Site editor
-* Pro: Fix a possible bug in Site editor when language term_id and term_taxonomy_id are different
-* Pro: Fix deactivated language re-activated when it is edited.
-* Pro: Fix language switcher in legacy widget menu not correctly rendered in widget block editor
-* Pro: Fix error 404 for untranslated attached attachement
-* Pro: Fix a deprecated notice in ACF integration
-* Pro: Fix update compatibility with WP Umbrella
-* Refactor core to allow to easily translate contents stored in custom tables
-* Strings translations are now stored in a language term meta instead of post meta of specific post type #1209
-* Deprecate the filters `pll_languages_list` and `pll_after_languages_cache` #1210
-* Add a new property `PLL_Language::$is_default` #1228
-* Add a custom admin body class `pll-lang-{$language_code}` #1190
-* Add support for new WPML API filters #1266
-* Fix languages metabox autocomplete field not always returning expected results #1187
-* Fix language not displayed if the transient has been saved with an empty array #1247
-* Fix a PHP warning `Attempt to read property "home_url" on bool` #1206
-* Fix a conflict leading to a performance issue when translating the theme Astra options #1196
-* Fix related translations resetted when updating Yoast SEO titles settings #1111
-* Fix a fatal error in case the registered strings option is corrupted #1264
-* Fix the language extraction from the URL in plain permalinks #1270
-* Fix content cleared when switching the language of a new post in the block editor #1272
-* Fix: Prevent saving strings translations with an empty source #1273

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog